 The postpartum period is not certain—you might bleed more than expected.

-So, you should go with yours too—saves a lot.
-And if you’d like to get your disposable underwear, simply visit here and that’s it!
+So, it would be best to go with yours too—it saves a lot.
+And if you’d like to get your disposable underwear, simply visit here, and that’s it!

 Glasses

-There’s not much need for glasses unless you literally can’t see a thing without them.
-Nevertheless, go with it just to avoid the unexpected.
+There’s not much need for glasses unless you can’t see a thing without them.
+Nevertheless, go with it to avoid the unexpected.

 Pads